7mind/izumi/doc/microsite/src/main/tut/distage/cookbook.md

 ### Depending on Locator

-Classes can depend on the Locator (container of the built object graph):
+Classes can depend on the Locator (container of the final object graph):

 ```scala
 import distage._